 Post status updates and articles related to your industry often.
 This will help you show up in other people’s search results.
 Ask questions and post status updates to boost engagement—post about trending topics in your industry, or even some good quotes.

 Use LinkedIn Lead Gen Forms to promote white papers, newsletters, and webinars.
 According to LinkedIn, their “internal data shows that LinkedIn’s Lead Gen Form campaigns increase conversions by 2-3x when compared to standard Sponsored Content campaigns.”

 Part of being a technology-savvy business leader is automating processes to increase efficiency.
 Synchronize your LinkedIn account with your Twitter to double your posting and your reach effortlessly.

 Publish articles: educating your leads with helpful articles builds strong bonds and helps the customer value your company.
 It is also a good opportunity to get feedback.
-Don’t just pitch your product like a toddler throwing spaghetti at the wall, take time to build trust.
-Offer genuine solutions to problems your prospects have.
+Don’t just pitch your product like a toddler throwing spaghetti at the wall; take time to build trust.
+Offer genuine solutions to the problems your prospects have.

 You can follow in the footsteps of companies like HubSpot, and use LinkedIn as another place to republish your own site’s blog posts.
 You can also take advantage of LinkedIn Pulse to publish internally.
 The idea here is to be relevant across all of the popular social media sites.
 Each one gives you access to unique opportunities and potential prospects.